Leasehold risk checklist

 Questions to ask

-• Were there material claims in the last 3 years?
+• Were there material claims in the last three years?

 Apply this to a live pack